vbaconnet-ledger/developer-portal/_docs/NA/a_security_guidelines.md

 **You should never allow signing of any attacker-controlled message unless it has been verified for structural validity.
 Importantly, you should never sign a message that might be a hash of transaction.**

-Rationale: If you allow an attacker to blindly sign a message, she can easily supply a hash of a valid transaction.
+Rationale: If you allow an attacker to blindly sign a message, it can easily supply a hash of a valid transaction.
 Your signature could then be used to send an unauthorized transaction.

 If you want to sign user-supplied "personal" messages, prefix them with a fixed string (which shouldn't be a valid transaction prefix).
 It is also a good practice to include message length in the text to be signed.
 Ledger-app-eth has a good example in function `handleSignPersonalMessage`.
 Note that sometimes cryptocurrencies have a standardized way of signing such personal messages and in that case you should use the approved scheme.